-The Company is not aware of any other guaranty fund assessments or premium tax offsets, potential or accrued, that could have a material financial effect on the operations of the entity other than what is reported below.
+The Company is not aware of any guaranty fund assessments or premium tax offsets, potential or accrued, that could have a material financial effect on the operations of the entity.

 C. Gain Contingencies

 The Company is not aware of any gain contingencies that should be disclosed in the statutory basis financial statements.